NCATS-Tangerine/tkbio/api/client/docs/ConceptsApi.md

 <a name="postConceptsQuery"></a>
 # **postConceptsQuery**
-> ServerConceptsQuery postConceptsQuery(keywords, types, beacons)
+> BeaconConceptsQuery postConceptsQuery(keywords, types, beacons)